How-To Articles On Depression Aren’t An Immediate Cure

 Finally, your environment plays a role in depression.
 If you are exposed to excessive violence, neglect, poverty or abuse, you are more likely to develop depression than someone who is not exposed to those things on a regular basis.

-In all, however, it's a combination of different factors that lead to the development of the disorder.
+All in all, however, it's a combination of different factors that lead to the development of the disorder.

 Getting Treatment for Depression